kishanbishwakarma0/HostelComplaintPortal/README.md

 ## Features

-### Student side
+### Student Side
-1. Submit complaints with category, description, and **priority** (Normal / Urgent)
+1. You can submit your complaints along with category, description, and priority (Normal/Urgent).
-2. Live stats in sidebar: Pending, In Progress, Resolved counts
+2. Live stats in sidebar: Pending, In Progress, Resolved counts.
-3. Search complaints by keyword — instant filtering as you type
+3. Search complaints by keyword, instant filtering as you type.
-4. Double-click any row to view full complaint details
+4. Double-click any row to view your full complaint details.
-5. Change password securely from within the app
+5. Change password securely from within the app.

 ### Staff side
 1. View all complaints across all students